Hosted by the UIA

 Stephen Key is an award-winning inventor, renowned intellectual property strategist, lifelong entrepreneur, author, speaker, and columnist.
 The dozens of concepts he has brought to market have retailed in Walmart, 7-Eleven, and Disney stores and parks worldwide and been endorsed by Michael Jordan, Alex Trebek, and Taylor Swift.
 In 1999, he cofounded inventRight to teach others his unique process for harnessing the power of open innovation.
 Since then, he has helped people from 60 countries learn how to license their ideas for new products.
 His bestselling book about licensing inventions, One Simple Idea, has been translated into six languages.
 He writes about bringing products to market online weekly for magazines including Forbes, Inc., and Entrepreneur.

 Universities and governmental organizations around the world invite him to teach them about product licensing.
-In 2017, he cofounded Inventors Groups of America, a not-for-profit, with other leaders in the inventing community.
+In 2017, he cofounded Inventors Groups of America with other leaders in the inventing community.
 IGA’s purpose is to teach individuals how to best commercialize their product ideas, and strengthen and support inventor groups throughout the nation.

 Andrew Krauss is an expert on licensing products ideas for passive income.
 He has been helping creative people around the world bring their concepts to market with less risk and more success for nearly 20 years as a cofounder of inventRight, the one-on-one coaching program.
 During his tenure as president, he grew the Bay Area Inventors’ Alliance group into one of the most active and well-established associations in the country.
 In addition to advising the White House on innovation, he has been featured as a speaker at USPTO conferences and on NPR’s Science Friday.
 He attends trade shows throughout the year to stay up to date on the latest trends in open innovation.